NirbhayKunwar/Expense-Tracker/README.md

 # Expense-Tracker
-Full frontend and backend use to make a simple expense tracker as a project for the resume.
+Full frontend and backend use to make a simple expense tracker as a project.